 In addition to his experience in musical theater, Mr. Wilmington has played and worked as a composer for various ensembles who have performed at many jazz and world music festivals throughout Europe, and has scored film and television shows.
 Also an accomplished didgeridoo player, he occasionally treats us to his unique compositions in MTB concerts.
-Mr. Wilmington will be musical theater coach in residence for 2 weeks this July.
+Mr. Wilmington will be a month-long resident musical theater coach this July.

 American pianist Stephen Hopkins is in his sixth season as a Solokorrepetitor (pianist/coach) and stage music conductor at the Wiener Staatsoper (Vienna State Opera) and has appeared in concert on the international stage from the United States to Mexico, Spain, Germany, and Austria.
 He received his Bachelor's Degree in Music from Yale University and his Master's Degree in Piano Accompanying and Coaching from Westminster Choir College.